Can Diabetes Be Cured? Understand the distinctions between curing and controlling diabetes, helping individuals set realistic health goals.

 Did you know that obesity plays a major role in the development of type 2 diabetes?
 Luckily, bariatric surgery offers a solution.
 This procedure promotes weight loss, leading to remission of type 2 diabetes and eliminating the need for medication.
 Discover how bariatric surgery can help diabetes be cured.

 More successful bariatric surgeries can eliminate type 2 by helping patients lose more weight and maintain it.
 Studies show that procedures such as gastric bypass surgery and gastric sleeve surgery were more successful than gastric banding.

 Can Diabetes Be Cured?
 Doctors May Recommend Bariatric Surgery for Diabetes

-The link between obesity, weight loss, and type 2 diabetes remission shown in recent studies could be a game-changer.
-According to the CDC, every year at least 237 billion dollars are spent on medical costs related to diabetes.
+The link between obesity, weight loss, and type 2 diabetes remission shown in recent studies could be beneficial.
+According to the CDC, every year, people spend at least 237 billion dollars on medical costs related to diabetes.

 In simple terms, one out of every four dollars spent on healthcare in the USA goes toward caring for patients with diabetes.
-No wonder healthcare costs have gone up so much.
+No wonder the costs have gone up so much.

 Cure the problem instead of only controlling the symptoms.
 Doctors hope that advances in medicine and patient education will reduce type 2.

-If you are suffering from type 2 and are interested in weight loss surgery, contact our office today.
+If type 2 diabetes is being suffered from, and an interest in weight loss surgery exists.
 The team at IBI Healthcare Institute is ready to help you lose weight and live healthier.
 Moreover, experience the possibility of Diabetes being cured with bariatric surgery.